tiwarigauri/DSAProjects/README.md

 # DSA_Projects
-This repository contains DSA Projects.
+This repository contains DSA Problems and Projects.